SaiSpr/Make-a-GIF/README.md

-# Make-a-GIF
+🤹 Make A GIF 🏄‍♂️

-This repository describes how to create a web application in Python that uses the Streamlit framework and the MoviePy library to convert video files into animated GIF images.
+It is a web application in Python that uses the Streamlit framework and the MoviePy library to convert video files into animated GIF images.

-st.markdown('''
+It also enables the user to change a variety of GIF conversion-related settings, including the number of frames per second, the duration of the export, the export speed, etc.

 **Credits**
 - Chanin Nantasenamat
-''')